awsdocs/amazon-sqs-developer-guide/doc_source/sqs-using-sqs.md

 # Managing Amazon SQS queues \(console\)<a name="sqs-using-sqs"></a>

-After you create and configure your queue, you can use the Amazon SQS console to send messages to the queue and retrieve then from the queue\.
+After you create and configure your queue, you can use the Amazon SQS console to send messages to the queue and retrieve them from the queue\.

 **Topics**
 + [Sending messages](sqs-using-send-messages.md)